Wednesday, 13 November 2024

 We know that there are a lot of fabulous businesses in our beachside communities, our oceanside communities, that have a very important job.
 Their job is to make sure we have fish and beautiful seafood on our table.
 It is something we all enjoy, particularly in the lead-up to Christmas.
 I encourage all Victorians to ensure that they buy Victorian-harvested seafood and support our fishermen and women and make sure that they have a very big spread of lovely seafood.
 I cannot help but say that even though my electorate of Lowan has many geographical areas, it does not contain a seaside landscape.
 However, we do have yabbies, so I might include them in my comments for today, because we will certainly have some yabbies on our Christmas table.

 Again, I am very appreciative that there has been a level of goodwill which is rarely seen in the Parliament in that this was an aspect of an amendment that the Liberals and Nationals flagged during our contributions to the debate.
 It was something that the Scrutiny of Acts and Regulations Committee actually picked up on as well in their considerations.
 I am pleased that our amendment put forward in the upper house was not opposed, and it is very pleasing that it appears that it will also be supported.
 We should see more of this, because there are very, very good brains in all corners of the upper and lower houses.
-No matter what party we represent, we have something to contribute and we are engaged with stakeholders, and I am very proud that I have been able to stand up for our stakeholders and deliver some very important amendments for the seafood and the meat industry.
+No matter what party we represent, we have something to contribute and we are engaged with our stakeholders, and I am very proud that I have been able to stand up for our stakeholders and deliver some very important amendments for the seafood and the meat industries.
 I commend the amendments to the house.

 Motion agreed to.